Tesla suspends production at U.S. vehicle factory due to coronavirus

 The decision to suspend production at the Fremont, California, plant comes as Tesla ramps up production of its Model Y sport utility vehicle at the factory.
 Demand for the Model Y is expected to be higher than for all of Tesla's other models combined, Chief Executive Elon Musk has said.

 Musk on Thursday tweeted that Tesla's China operations were running "normally across hundreds of suppliers & all of Tesla Shanghai."
-The Shanghai factory is key to Tesla's growth strategy and the company plans to expand car production capacity there.
+The $2 billion Shanghai factory, which started delivering Model 3 sedans in December, is key to Tesla's growth strategy and the company plans to expand production capacity there.

+A Shanghai-based Tesla representative told Reuters the Chinese factory's production rate has exceeded pre-coronavirus levels and over 91% of workers have returned to work since March 6.

+Tesla plans to start building Model Y SUVs in Shanghai from 2021 and expand car parts manufacturing capacity, a government document seen by Reuters showed.

+Cui Dongshu, secretary general at the China Passenger Car Association (CPCA) told Reuters Tesla sold around 3,900 vehicles in February, up from 2,620 vehicles in January.

-Tesla's decision to suspend production came after several days of discussions with local officials and after the company met on Thursday with the city of Fremont.
+Tesla's decision to suspend production at its San Francisco area plant came after several days of discussions with local officials and after the company met on Thursday with the city of Fremont.

+California's governor on Thursday issued a statewide "stay at home" order to residents, telling them to leave their homes only when necessary during the coronavirus pandemic.

 The highly contagious respiratory illness has infected more than 10,700 in the United States.